tyleretters/nor.the-rn.info/collections/_posts/2019-09-08-personal-mythologies-i-tao-te-ching.md

 ![Tao Te Chings](/assets/images/tao-te-ching.jpg)

 I think this makes me something of a materialist-naturalist-mystic.
 I don't believe in a spiritual world.
-I believe the fundamental interactions (electromagnetism, gravity, strong  weak nuclears) are sufficient describe the happenings in the material world.
+I believe the fundamental interactions (electromagnetism, gravity, strong and weak nuclears) are sufficient describe the happenings in the material world.

 Our understanding of these forces is not - and probably never will be - complete.